mvolkmann/blog/src/rust.md

 so it can be re-executed by pressing the button.

-Press the "DEBUG" button to open a popup for choosing between "Debug" and "Release" built modes.
+Press the "DEBUG" button to open a popup for choosing between "Debug" and "Release" build modes.

-Press the "NIGHTLY" button to open a popup for choosing a Rust version which can be "Stable channel" (default), "Beta channel", or "Nightly channel".
+Press the "STABLE" button to open a popup for choosing a Rust version which can be "Stable channel" (default), "Beta channel", or "Nightly channel".
 The button text changes to indicate the selected version.